 Workers and employers understand the impact of psychological hazards

-Psychological injuries at work are typically caused by worker exposure to bullying, fatigue, stress and violence.
+Psychological injuries at work are typically caused by worker exposure to psychosocial hazards.
 It is important that workers and managers are aware of these issues in the work environment and how they impact on mental health and business outcomes.

 Some simple strategies can make a big difference though.
 Like:

 - train managers to improve their understanding of mental health and increase their confidence and skills to support workers

 - connect workers with independent, publicly available support services

 - develop a policy to prevent and manage bullying and harassment

 - don’t overload people with too much work